Articles on Shifting Sands

 As Joanna Williams, Head of Education at Policy Exchange said ‘For some youngsters, the proposed curriculum will sit happily alongside the attitudes of their parents and home environment.
 For others, the moral disjuncture will rapidly become apparent.
 These children will be taught that the values held by members of their family are not only wrong but perhaps founded on ignorance or prejudice.
 This is a harsh lesson for adolescents and quite possibly an even harsher lesson for their parents.’

 Some parents are already up in arms about practices they disagree with being normalised without consultation via the primary school curriculum as illustrated here, and view it as undermining of their rights.
 Imagine how some will feel when they learn that FGM is about to be included in SRE in secondary schools?
-Who will convince them that children must learn to protect themselves from a practice their parents and ancestors are giving up on?
+Who will convince them that children must learn to protect themselves from a practice their parents are giving up on?
 There is not a good justification..

-But every cloud has a silver lining for aspects of the FGM industry with vested interests and a keen eye on funding opportunities.
+But every cloud has a silver lining for the parts of the FGM industry with vested interests and a keen eye on funding opportunities.
 Some even think SRE doesn’t go far enough and are recommending that safeguarding training for primary school students as young as four should include FGM so that it is part of a range of risks and not ‘othered’.

 People move on, why don’t the FGM crusaders?